nickduran/align-linguistic-alignment/README.md

-# ALIGN, a computational tool for multi-level language analysis
+# ALIGN, a computational tool for multi-level language analysis (optimized for Python 3)

 `align` is a Python library for extracting quantitative, reproducible metrics of multi-level alignment between two speakers in naturalistic